 Performance by students (usually on assignments or exams) is the objective evidence, and we use the Graduate Exit Survey to assess subjective graduate opinion on how the program has performed.
 Student Learning Objectives have been designed to address the core objectives of the program and are as follows:

-- SLO #1 (Knowledge) Students will apply knowledge of pulmonary disease management, including the pathophysiology, diagnosis, and patient care in a clinical care setting for the following functional areas: Adult Critical Care Specialist (ACCS), Neonatal/Pediatric Specialist (NPS), or the Registered Pulmonary Function Technologist (RPFT).
+- SLO #1 (Knowledge) You will apply knowledge of pulmonary disease management, including the pathophysiology, diagnosis, and patient care in a clinical care setting for the following functional areas: Adult Critical Care Specialist (ACCS), Neonatal/Pediatric Specialist (NPS), or the Registered Pulmonary Function Technologist (RPFT).
 Students will demonstrate knowledge in critical care pathophysiology to interpret pertinent clinical information to make recommendations for appropriate therapeutic intervention.

-- SLO#2 (Leadership) Students will apply leadership theories and practices to complete a specific education or management project; with a successful project to include gathering information, engaging persons of interest, leading meetings, delegating tasks, utilizing electronic tools of modern leadership, and meeting established goals.
+- SLO#2 (Leadership) You will apply leadership theories and practices to complete a specific education or management project; with a successful project to include gathering information, engaging persons of interest, leading meetings, delegating tasks, utilizing electronic tools of modern leadership, and meeting established goals.
 Students will demonstrate the ability to access, interpret, and critically appraise relevant medical and other authoritative literature related to clinical practice, administration, education, and/or research associated with the respiratory therapy profession.

-- SLO # 3 (Project Management) Students will apply inter-professional leadership and project management strategy to complete a research, quality improvement, or educational project to demonstrate organization, professionalism, and management.
+- SLO # 3 (Project Management) You will apply inter-professional leadership and project management strategy to complete a research, quality improvement, or educational project to demonstrate organization, professionalism, and management.
 Students will demonstrate the ability to solve complex clinical situations while serving as a member of an inter-professional team taking into consideration the viewpoints of all members of the team with the focus on patient centered care.

-- SLO #4 (Evidence-based Practice) Students will demonstrate knowledge of study design, data analysis, and research methods related to developing a research proposal that will answer a relevant clinical question.
+- SLO #4 (Evidence-based Practice) You will demonstrate knowledge of study design, data analysis, and research methods related to developing a research proposal that will answer a relevant clinical question.
 Students will develop a subject for systematic review related to their Capstone Project during the RESP 6115 after discussion with faculty.
 They will complete a thorough evidence-based systematic review under the guidance of a faculty advisor, which will culminate in a Systematic Review Paper in the Capstone course.

-- SLO # 5 (Professional Communication) Students will demonstrate effective oral and written professional communication skills consistent with a master level respiratory therapist.
+- SLO # 5 (Professional Communication) You will demonstrate effective oral and written professional communication skills consistent with a master level respiratory therapist.
 This will include oral presentation using presentation software, a poster that meets the standards of the American Association of Respiratory Care Open Forum, and the final Capstone paper.